Ramki1999/project-umbrella/README.md

 5. Communication between Public users and rescue team.
 6. The Disaster Response force user interacts with the Respose app to see pending rescue operations.
 7. The State Disaster management authority authenticates and uses the Umbrella DMA web portal to see disaster alerts in their state.
-8. The Node red application sends emergency alerts to the Umbrella user firebase function.
+8. The Node Server sends emergency alerts to the Umbrella user firebase function.
-9. The Node red app that hosts the nodejs server recieves meteorological data and analytics from the meteorological department.
+9. The Node Server recieves meteorological data and analytics from the meteorological department.
 10. Node server to send emergency commands to the response app to perform emergency operation.

 ## Long description